JOJ0/discodos/sphinx/source/INSTALLATION.md

 If the connection to Discogs is working, setup asks you to view a little tutorial teaching you how it works - hit enter and follow the steps.

-Your starting point for further documentation is the [README page](https://github.com/JOJ0/discodos/blob/master/README.md#importing-your-discogs-collection).
+Your starting point for further documentation is the [Quickstart Guuide](QUICKSTART.md#importing-your-discogs-collection).
 Your next logical step is importing your Discogs collection.

 **Note: The `disco` and `discosync` commands are now installed globally, you can launch DiscoDOS.app to open a Terminal but they also work in any other Terminal window.**